 Test Plugin: request certificate

-The Vault configuration is now complete, and certificates from third-party CAs may be requested from Venafi as a Service via Vault.
+The Vault configuration is now complete, and certificates from third-party CAs may be requested from Venafi via Vault.
 When a valid certificate request is honored, Venafi sends an email notification to the requestor and Vault outputs the certificate, chain and private key.
-In the example below test.thehotelcook.com is allowed by policy and is visible in Venafi as a Service after the request is completed, which is done by navigating to Projects -> *your project name* -> View certificate requests.
+In the example below test.thehotelcook.com is allowed by policy and is visible in Venafi after the request is completed, which is done by navigating to Projects -> *your project name* -> View certificate requests.
 Certificates that were successfully generated as permitted by policy will be highlighted in green, while requests which failed due to policy enforced by the CA will be highlighted in red.
 In order to view the details of the certificates that were generated, navigate to Projects -> *your project name* -> View issued certificates.